SupunS/ballerina-perf-tests/README.md

 # ballerina-perf-tests

 Contains performance test cases for different scenarios.
- - perf-suite.bal - Perf tests for create, get and set operations for ballerina records, maps, objects and arrays
+ - ballerina-values.bal - Perf tests for create, get and set operations for ballerina records, maps, objects and arrays

 How to run: